-The Agency Guide requires sites addressing Healthcare Professionals to be restricted in an efficient way by a unique username, in conjunction with a personal password being required for accessing the homepage.
-If such precautions are not taken, the information provided will be considered having been made available to the general public.
+The DHMA Guide requires sites addressing Healthcare Professionals to be restricted in an efficient way by a unique username, in conjunction with a personal password being required for accessing the homepage.
+If such precautions are not taken, the information provided will be considered as having been made available to the general public, i.e. illegal advertising.

-3.3 What rules apply to the content of independent websites that may be accessed by a link from a companysponsored site?
+8.3 What rules apply to the content of independent websites that may be accessed by a link from a company-sponsored site?
 What rules apply to the reverse linking of independent websites to a company's website?
 Will the company be held responsible for the content of the independent site in either case?

-Advertising on the Internet is subject to the same requirements as the requirements applicable to advertising in other media and there are no special rules for references made to external links.
+Advertising on the internet is subject to the same requirements as the requirements applicable to advertising in other media and there are no special rules for references made to external links.

-Activities with social media which are controlled or influenced by a company must be monitored and controlled by the company as the company may otherwise incur liability for third party statements which are not in compliance with the advertising rules.
+Activities with social media that are controlled or influenced by a company must be monitored and controlled by the company as it may otherwise incur liability for third party statements which are not in compliance with the advertising rules.
 Hence, the company must, on a regular basis, monitor the site and remove all illegal or non-compliant statements.
 It is unlikely that a company will be made liable for the content of independent websites whose content is not controlled or inspired by the company in question.
 However, it is nevertheless recommended that the company incorporates a disclaimer which positively informs the reader that the homepage contains links to external sites over which the company has no control and for which the company consequently is not willing to assume responsibility.
-Placing such disclaimer on the homepage, however, will not relieve the company from verifying that the external links referred to maintain a certain standard.
+Placing such disclaimers on the homepage, however, will not relieve the company from the requirement to verify that external links referred to maintain a certain standard.
 If sites referred to are persistently sub-standard and perhaps even subject to legal or other actions initiated by authorities, competitors or other third parties in the market, the upholding of references to such may expose the company to negative public exposure.